jahilldev/astro-auto-load/README.md

 ## Limitations

 - **Only works in SSR mode** (not static builds)
-- **Loaders run on every request** - Consider adding your own caching layer for frequently accessed data
+- **Loaders run on-demand** - Results are cached per request, but there's no persistent caching across requests
-- **Loaders cannot access props** - Loaders execute at the middleware level (before components render), so they only have access to the `Context` object (route params, URL, request).
+- **Loaders cannot access component props** - Loaders receive the `Context` object (route params, URL, request) but not component props

 ### Server Islands

 **✅ Fully Supported!**

-Server Islands work automatically because Astro runs middleware for Server Island requests.
+Server Islands work automatically because each Server Island request creates its own execution context.
 No special configuration needed!

 **How it works:**

-- **Regular SSR pages:** Middleware runs → Pre-loads all loaders in parallel → Components get data via `getLoaderData()`
+- **Regular SSR pages:** Middleware sets up context → Components register loaders → First `getLoaderData()` call executes all loaders in parallel
-- **Server Islands:** Middleware runs (on the Server Island request) → Pre-loads loaders → Components get data via `getLoaderData()`
+- **Server Islands:** Same process runs independently for each Server Island request

-The Vite plugin automatically registers all loaders so middleware can discover them.
-Whether your component renders in the initial page or as a Server Island, the data loading just works! ✨
+The lazy execution model ensures that only the loaders needed for the rendered components execute, whether in the initial page or in a Server Island. ✨

 ## License